TixieSalander/tixie.name/content/now/03-01-2021-11-21-am/index.md

 For now the RSS reader project is on pause.
 Milia made a working prototype but I currently don't have the time to really work on the design.

-Soooo i guess see you next time 👋 … or on [Github](https://github.com/GlitchFamily)… or on the new [Glitch.Family Twitter account](https://twitter.com/GlitchFamilyHQ) (yeah we're on this hellsite) 👀
+Soooo i guess see you next time 👋 … or on [Github](https://github.com/GuerillaHQ)… or on the new [Guérilla.Studio Twitter account](https://twitter.com/GlitchFamilyHQ) (yeah we're still on this hellsite) 👀